-The University acknowledges that children are part of the University community as students, visitors and through the University’s community engagement and school outreach activities.
-Children may also be involved in research projects subject to appropriate consent.
+Deakin acknowledges that children are part of the University community – as students, dependents of staff, campus visitors, and through the University’s research projects, community engagement and school outreach activities.

-The University is committed to child safety and promoting children’s best interests, including the cultural safety of Aboriginal children and children from culturally and linguistically diverse backgrounds and the safety of children with a disability.
+Deakin provides a child-safe environment, and our organisational structures, policies, procedures and processes promote child safety and wellbeing.
+This includes a commitment to the cultural safety of First Nations children and children from culturally and linguistically diverse backgrounds, and the safety of children with a disability.

 Policies and procedures

-Policies and procedures relating to Child Safety are available in the Deakin Policy Library, including:
+Policies and procedures relating to child safety are available in the Deakin Policy Library and include our: